Dynatrace/perform-2022-hotday/modernizing-mainframe-monitoring/content/02_zOS_Connect/index.md

    ![Sample](../../assets/images/IBM_zSeries_Dashboard.png)

-### Step 1: Create Dashboard
+### Step 1: Create z/OS Connect Service using z/OS Explorer
-- Open the Dynatrace tenant provided to you
+- Open z/OS Explorer by double clicking the `zosxplorer` icon on the Desktop
 - Go to `Dashboards` and click on `Create Dashboard`
 - Provide Dashboard name `IBM zSeries Performance` and type `Create
 - This will bring you to an empty Dashboard